 PRYOR MOUNTAIN WILD HORSE RANGE (PMWHR), MONTANA: ECOLOGICAL EVALUATION AND RESERVE DESIGN PROPOSAL

 By Craig C. Downer, Wildlife Ecologist Wild Horse and Burro Fund/Andean Tapir Fund P.O.
-Box 456 Minden, NV 89423 ccdowner@aol.com
+Box 456, Minden, NV 89423 ccdowner@aol.com

-January 18th, 2017 (Comments due in by 4 PM Mountain Time on Tues., Jan.
+January 19th, 2017 Comments due in by 4 PM Mountain Time on Tues., Jan.
 24, 2017 to BLM-Billings.
-Email is
+Email to send input to is: blm_mt_billings_fo@blm.gov Attn: James M. Sparks, Billings Field Manager (T. 406-896-5013).

 Introduction: The Pryor Mountain wild horse herd and ecosystem is one of the world’s most intensively investigated, filmed and written about (see Bibliography).
 My evaluation seeks to bring past studies and documentation up to date by revealing more about the present state and condition of the Pryor Mountain herd and ecosystem.
-In June 2016, I conducted 34 GPS-located ecological evaluations and made additional observations, also taking many photographs.
-Then I compared my findings with earlier evaluations and did a literature review and interviews in order to achieve an informative report.
+In June 2016, I conducted thirty-four (34) GPS-located ecological evaluations, in the form of 100-foot transects.
+I complemented these with additional observations, also taking many photographs.
+Then I compared my findings with earlier evaluations and did a literature review and interviews in order to achieve an informative report and Reserve Design proposal.

-To begin, it is valuable to gain a visual overview of the Pryor Mountain ecosystem by inspecting certain maps e.g. Pryor Mountain Wild Horse Range, Billings Field Office & DeLorme Montana/Wyoming Atlas & Gazetteer, as well as USGS maps of the region.
+To begin, it is valuable to gain a visual overview of the Pryor Mountain ecosystem by inspecting certain maps e.g. Pryor Mountain Wild Horse Range map, Billings Field Office, or DeLorme Montana/Wyoming Atlas & Gazetteer, as well as USGS maps of the region.
 A revealing map is provided at this link: https://en.wikipedia.org/wiki/Pryor_Mountains_Wild_Horse_Range#/media/File:Map_of_Pryor_Mountains_Wild_Horse_Range_-_2009.jpg.

 The dramatically accentuated terrain, including the Big Coulee canyon running north to south down the center of PMWHR; the Crooked Creek canyon on its west side, as well as the stupendously dramatic Bighorn Canyon, with cliffs dropping thousands of feet adjacent to the eastern boundary of the PMWHR – all lend themselves well to a successful Reserve Design implementation for the wild horses and their habitat.
-PMWHR’s abrupt topography provides natural barriers that limit the home ranges of the Pryor Mountain mustang bands.
+PMWHR’s abrupt topography provides natural barriers that act to limit the home ranges of the Pryor Mountain mustang bands.
 This limitation would contribute significantly to their natural self-stabilization of numbers.

-It is my belief that as these mustangs fill their species’ ecological niche within the relatively contained and natural habitat in and around PMWHR, their intrinsic ability to self-stabilize would kick in.
-The mechanism here involved the mustangs’ mature social units, or bands, in which elder stallions and mares inhibit the reproduction in younger band members.
-Also involved here is the biological limiting of reproduction as the horses’ niche space is filled and resources become more limiting.
-This is what happens with ecologically “climax” species world-wide and there is no reason it would not happen here.
-It could happen if we people would only have sufficient patience to allow it, and it would be the fulfilling of the true and core mandate of the Wild Free-Roaming Horses and Burros Act of 1971.
+It is my belief that as these mustangs fill their species’ ecological and native ancestral niche within the relatively contained and natural habitat in and around PMWHR, their intrinsic ability to self-stabilize will kick in.
+The mechanism for this involves the mustangs’ mature social units, or bands, in which elder stallions and mares inhibit reproduction by younger band members.
+Also involved is the biological limiting of reproduction as the horses’ niche space is filled and resources become more limiting.
+This happens with ecologically “climax” species world-wide, including the horse, and there is no reason it would not happen in the Pryors.
+It could happen if we people would only have sufficient patience to allow it, and it would be the fulfilling of the true and core mandate of the Wild Free-Roaming Horses and Burros Act of 1971 (WFHBA).
+The herd should stabilize within a few short generations, given the past stabilization of this herd before mountain lion hunting season was reestablished in the Pryor Mountains around a decade ago.